Mr. Paul Patterson, Principal

 Mrs. Kim Lash, K5

 She taught 5th grade at St. Edward’s School for seven years.
 She took eight years off to raise her three children.
-She was then called to teach Kindergarten at WLS and has loved teaching Jesus’ little lambs the last five years.
+She was then called to teach Kindergarten at WLS and has loved teaching Jesus’ little lambs the last eleven years.

 Her favorite Bible verse to share with her Kindergartners is John 3:16, “ For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”